 Historical Perspective: A Rollercoaster of Valuations

 Since its inception in 2009, Bitcoin has traversed a volatile path.
-Its price in USD has witnessed exponential ascents followed by sharp descents, marking distinct epochs in its timeline.
+Bitcoin to PayPal price in USD has witnessed exponential ascents followed by sharp descents, marking distinct epochs in its timeline.
 The historical precedent of Bitcoin’s price forms a vital part of understanding its market dynamics.

 Supply and Demand: The Fundamental Drivers